Is your horse

 Where to Buy

-Body Condition Score
+Body Condition Scoring for Horses

 The ability to assess your horse’s body condition is critical.
 Mastering this scoring system is not only important to establish a satisfactory feeding program but also for having a standard to measure your success in maintaining your horse’s body weight.
 Weight tapes are useful but the body condition scoring system is the true barometer.
-The nine-point scoring system provides a useful tool to objectively determine if a horse is too fat, too thin or just right.
+The nine-point body scoring system provides a useful tool to objectively determine if a horse is too fat, too thin or just right.
 The nine categories of this system range from 1 (emaciated) to 9 (obese) with 5 (moderate) to 6 (moderately fleshy) representing a satisfactory body condition for most horses.
-Most horse owners will focus on the ribs as their guide is determining the degree of fatness or thinness.
-As you read on you will learn that there are 9 external body parts that are part of the body condition scoring system, the rib area is just one of them.

 A couple of suggested approaches in learning this system: